thomasebsmith/fleet/docs/index.md

 C++, and many more.
 Fleet as a language is suitable for virtually any programming task.
 However, its current implementation is only available where C++ can be compiled.

+##### Core Types
+Numbers, characters, and functions are built into Fleet itself.
+These three types form the basis of every other type.
+In the standard library, strings are created as lists of characters.

+No function in Fleet should throw an error unless that error is a type mismatch or a parse error.
+Instead, functions that only possibly return a valid value should return an optional - a value that may or may not contain another value.

 ##### Grammar
 ```